danielmana/ui-packages/CONTRIBUTING.md

 ```

 ### 3. Write the content of the demo

-MUI documents how to use this library with TypeScript.

 Write the demo in TypeScript, and only, in a \*.tsx file.
 When you're done run `yarn docs:typescript:formatted` to automatically create the JavaScript version.